privacybydesign/irma-frontend-packages/plugins/yivi-client/README.md

 into account alternative flows for these cases.
 We therefore do not recommend disabling `start`.**

-**It is also recommended to not start sessions or fetch results on the YIVI server from a web browser directly**.
+**It is also recommended to not start sessions or fetch results on the Yivi server from a web browser directly**.
 Instead, you mostly have a service in between that starts the session and checks the result for you.
-So in the browser the `url` property of `session` should point to a server that you control, which isn't your YIVI server.
+So in the browser the `url` property of `session` should point to a server that you control, which isn't your Yivi server.

 ##### Option `mapping`
 With the `mapping` properties you can specify how the session pointer, the frontend